-Both the Starboard and Port fuel tanks can be fueled from the aft deck.
-We ask that you turn off all four propane tanks prior to entering a fueling slip.
+Both the Starboard and Port fuel tanks can be fueled from either side of your vessel (these fuel inlets are located amid ship.)
+We ask that you turn off all propane tanks (Two (2) on the Super Cruiser and four (4) on the Hot Tub Super Cruiser).
 Close all doors and windows of your houseboat to ensure that gas vapors do not enter the cabin.
 We have never had a refueling fire on any of our craft, but we do consider this to be a necessary precaution.
 If any gasoline is spilled during the fueling procedure, bring it to the attention of the fuel dock attendant for clean up.